 I am Honorary Professor in the Faculty of Medicine, University of Sydney, Australia, and was Visiting Professor in the Law Faculty at the University of Technology, Sydney, in November 2013.
 From September 2012 to January 2013 I was also Visiting Professor at the Institute of European Ethnology, Humboldt University, Berlin.

 I serve on the Editorial Boards of the International Journal of Feminist Approaches to Bioethics, New Genetics and Society, Disability and Society, and Quaker Studies.
-I review regularly for a number of journals, including Social Science and Medicine, Sociology of Health and Illness, Bioethics, Disability and Society, and the Journal of Bioethical Inquiry.
+I review regularly for a number of journals, among them Social Science and Medicine, Sociology of Health and Illness, Bioethics, Disability and Society, and the Journal of Bioethical Inquiry.